English 223.03: Survey of British Literature, 1789-present

 Our Course Learning Outcomes are the following:

-1. We will practice critical reading, especially of poetry, leading us to be able to identify the formal, rhetorical, and stylistic features not only of individual texts but of the texts we associate with particular literary movements – this should help you identify and compare the key literary movements and genres of the Romantic, Victorian, Modern, and Post-Modern periods.
+1. We will practice critical reading, especially of poetry, leading us to be able to identify the formal, rhetorical, and stylistic features not only of individual works but of the works we associate with particular literary movements – this should help you identify and compare the key literary movements and genres of the Romantic, Victorian, Modern, and Post-Modern periods.

 2. You will improve your understanding of the development of English literature from 1789 to the present within its historical context, so you will be able to list some of the characteristics of the literature in each period.